-SACRAMENTO, Calif., March 15 /PRNewswire-USNewswire/ -- The fourth annual Green California Leadership Awards will be presented at the Green California Summit on Tuesday, March 16.
-The awards reception will take place from 4:00 – 6:00 pm at the Sacramento Convention Center.
+SACRAMENTO, Calif., April 13, 2011 /PRNewswire-USNewswire/ -- Winners have been chosen for the 2011 Green California Leadership Awards.
+The awards will be presented during the a reception at the Green California Summit and Exposition on April 19 at the Sacramento Convention Center.

 SOURCE Green Technology